 Education, English

-Rising sea levels is due to the greenhouse gases such as carbon dioxide that is released into the atmosphere partly because of the human activities such as burning fossil fuels.
-The temperature of earth increases when the gases are released causing thermal expansion, which leads to increase in the temperature of the earth.
-The increased temperature of the earth then melts the ice sheets adding to the water volume, which raises the water levels.
-According to research, the mean sea level has risen 7 to 8 inches since 1990 and 3 inches out of the 7-8 have risen since 1993.
-Therefore, it is one of the immediate concerns of the scientist as the elevated sea levels is a threat to the millions of people living in the coastal areas around the US.
-These people are at risk of floods, Hurricanes and high tides especially in cities such as New York City, Boston, and Florida.
-The estimate states around 2 million homes in different states of US would be under water by 2100 if the water level rise to 6 feet and Floria and New Jersey would be at high risks.
-Moreover, the floods and Hurricane costs the US billions of dollars in rehabilitation and reliefs, in 2017 alone the US spent $265 billion due to the Hurricane and floods (Swope).
+Rising sea levels are due to the greenhouse gases such as carbon dioxide that are released into the atmosphere partly because of human activities such as burning fossil fuels.
+The temperature of the earth increases when the gases are released, causing thermal expansion, which leads to an increase in the temperature of the earth.
+The increased temperature of the earth then melts the ice sheets, adding to the water volume and raising the water levels.
+According to research, the mean sea level has risen 7 to 8 inches since 1990, and 3 inches out of the 7-8 have risen since 1993.
+Therefore, it is one of the immediate concerns of scientists as the elevated sea levels are a threat to the millions of people living in the coastal areas around the US.
+These people are at risk of floods, Hurricanes, and high tides, especially in cities such as New York City, Boston, and Florida.
+The estimate states around 2 million homes in different states of the US would be underwater by 2100 if the water level rises to 6 feet, and Floria and New Jersey would be at high risk.
+Moreover, the floods and Hurricanes costs the US billions of dollars in rehabilitation and reliefs; in 2017 alone, the US spent $265 billion due to the hurricanes and floods (Swope).

 However, the current federal government does not consider rising sea levels a concern.
-Although Obama had signed an executive order in 2015 making it compulsory for the federal agencies to take into account climate change while building infrastructure, Trump has undone it.
-Trump administration does not believe in the climate change due to which it has rolled back the Obama policies regarding climate change and rising sea levels.
-Trump has undone the limitations that Obama had put on the coal-fired power plants opening federal lands for the fossil fuel production.
-Trump withdrew from the Paris agreement, which as to limit the greenhouse gas emissions (Swope; Park).
+Although Obama signed an executive order in 2015 making it compulsory for federal agencies to take into account climate change while building infrastructure, Trump has undone it.
+Trump administration does not believe in climate change, due to which it has rolled back the Obama policies regarding climate change and rising sea levels.
+Trump has undone the limitations that Obama had put on the coal-fired power plants, opening federal lands for fossil fuel production.
+Trump withdrew from the Paris Agreement to limit greenhouse gas emissions (Swope; Park).

 Regardless, the local and regional governments are preparing to reduce the risks from rising sea levels.
-For example, Florida has formed the Southeast Florida Regional Climate Change compact, including Broward, Miami-Dade, Monroe and Palm Beach, to limit the greenhouse gas emission and responding to the effects of climate change.
+For example, Florida has formed the Southeast Florida Regional Climate Change Compact, including Broward, Miami-Dade, Monroe, and Palm Beach, to limit greenhouse gas emissions and respond to the effects of climate change.
 One of the top issues this compact is handling is the rise of sea levels (Swope).
-It also tries to gain the support of politicians so that they can influence the policymaking in the long run.
+It also tries to gain the support of politicians so that they can influence policymaking in the long run.
 Similarly, in Massachusetts, the local government has signed two executive orders to create a climate change strategy, to identify the vulnerabilities, and to address the vulnerabilities.
-Similar strategies have been incorporated in the government plans in California.
+Similar strategies have been incorporated into California’s government plans.
 The local government appears to understand the necessity of policy change in order to respond to the climate change and related problems but then why the Trump Administration is unable to respond to the problem accordingly (Swope).

-There might be many reasons for Trump administration to ignore the warnings of climate change.
-One reason could be that the sea level has risen since the beginning and it is not a new phenomenon to feel alarmed.
-The opponents of climate change do not recognize human activities as a problem for rising in the sea levels because the evidence shows that sea levels have risen throughout the history.
+There might be many reasons for the Trump administration to ignore the warnings of climate change.
+One reason could be that the sea level has risen since the beginning, and it is not a new phenomenon to feel alarmed.
+The opponents of climate change do not recognize human activities as a problem for rising sea levels because the evidence shows that sea levels have risen throughout history.
 Therefore, it is a false alarm.
-However, scientists and environmentalist have not denied the fact that sea levels have risen since the beginning but they argue human activities have increased the intensity of the rise in the sea levels.
-The sea levels are rising greatly since 1993 escalating the risks of floods and hurricanes (Swope; Park).
+However, scientists and environmentalists have not denied the fact that sea levels have risen since the beginning, but they argue human activities have increased the intensity of the rise in the sea levels.
+The sea levels have risen greatly since 1993, escalating the risks of floods and hurricanes (Swope; Park).

 The second reason to ignore the alarms of the rise in sea levels is that it restricts burning fuels and carbon emissions.
-As most of the production around the world contribute to carbon emission and burns the natural fuels, as they are easily accessible, it is harmful to the capitalism to restrict carbon emission as well as the use of fuel.
-Restricting carbon emissions affects the productions of the goods, which ultimately influences the businesses negatively.
-Moreover, the companies focus on selling their goods more than the environment, which is why it is difficult for businessperson like president Trump and his allies to opt for environmentally friendly policies.
+As most of the production around the world contributes to carbon emissions and burns natural fuels, as they are easily accessible, it is harmful to capitalism to restrict carbon emissions as well as the use of fuel.
+Restricting carbon emissions affects the production of goods, which ultimately influences businesses negatively.
+Moreover, the companies focus on selling their goods more than the environment, which is why it is difficult for businesspeople like President Trump and his allies to opt for environmentally friendly policies.

-Additionally, climate change friendly policies restrict coastal development (Urry).
-The opponents of the climate change push for coastal development to accommodate more people.
-However, a well thought environmental policy would not allow coastal development with the current rate of sea level rise.
-As the sea levels are rising, the people living in the coastal region are at risk of being homeless anytime due to hurricanes and floods, current developmental policies do not account for the risks from the rise in water levels and climate change.
+Additionally, climate change-friendly policies restrict coastal development (Urry).
+The opponents of climate change push for coastal development to accommodate more people.
+However, a well-thought-out environmental policy would not allow coastal development with the current rise in sea level.
+As the sea levels rise, the people living in the coastal region are at risk of being homeless anytime due to hurricanes and floods; current developmental policies do not account for the risks from the rise in water levels and climate change.
 In addition, it costs billions of dollars to build protective walls and barriers to minimize the risks in such areas.
-Consequently, the environment-friendly policies cost the business people billions due to which they are reluctant to support policies related to climate change focusing on rising in sea levels.
+Consequently, the environment-friendly policies cost the business people billions, which is why they are reluctant to support policies related to climate change, focusing on rising sea levels.

 Nonetheless, the rise in sea levels has several negative consequences for the countries.
-Firstly, it costs billions of money to rehabilitate and build the people who become homeless due to the floods or hurricanes (Urry).
-The tides and water can destroy the buildings and damage property and lands.
-One of such devastations was seen in the Netherlands in 1953 where 1836 people died and hundreds of buildings, properties and farmlands were destroyed.
-The massive floods changed the policies in the country and the politicians focused on prevention of damage through various policies (“The Netherlands Remembers the Devastating Floods of 1953”).
-The United States must not wait for such a disaster although it faces hurricanes and floods every year to respond to the preventive policies.
-Secondly, raises the number of immigrants and homelessness, which requires the government’s immediate attention costing human resources and material resources to the country.
-Most importantly, recognizing climate change and rising sea levels as a problem would help the United States in preparing for the disasters and saving lives.
-As thousands of people have died due to the floods and Hurricanes in the United States and around the world (Kimmelman and Haner).
-The examples of Hurricane Katrina, Erma and other deadly disasters that killed thousands of people should be considered.
+Firstly, it costs billions of money to rehabilitate and build the people who become homeless due to floods or hurricanes (Urry).
+The tides and water can destroy buildings and damage property and lands.
+One such devastation was seen in the Netherlands in 1953, where 1836 people died, and hundreds of buildings, properties, and farmlands were destroyed.
+The massive floods changed the policies in the country, and the politicians focused on the prevention of damage through various policies (“The Netherlands Remembers the Devastating Floods of 1953”).
+The United States must not wait for such a disaster, although it faces hurricanes and floods every year to respond to the preventive policies.
+Secondly, it raises the number of immigrants and homelessness, which requires the government’s immediate attention, costing human resources and material resources to the country.
+Most importantly, recognizing climate change and rising sea levels as a problem would help the United States prepare for disasters and save lives.
+Thousands of people have died due to floods and Hurricanes in the United States and around the world (Kimmelman and Haner).
+The examples of Hurricane Katrina, Erma, and other deadly disasters that killed thousands of people should be considered.

-Hence, the government of United States must take some steps to prevent the disaster or the causalities and damages from the disaster as the Netherland is doing.
-For the Netherlands, a country that is surrounded by water, the problem of rising sea levels are tangible.
+Hence, the government of the United States must take some steps to prevent the disaster or the causalities and damages from the disaster as the Netherlands is doing.
+For the Netherlands, a country that is surrounded by water, the problem of rising sea levels is tangible.
 The Netherlands cannot ignore the problem and tries to find solutions “to give the river more places to flow” (Kimmelman and Haner).
-They have come up with under seawater reserves that store the water at times of emergency.
-The efforts by Netherland shows the urgency of dealing with the issue of the rising water levels and it is a way the US must follow because many of the cities in coastal areas might face consequences if the US government ignored the rising levels of the sea.
+They have come up with underwater water reserves that store the water in case of an emergency.
+The efforts by the Netherlands show the urgency of dealing with the issue of rising water levels, and it is a way the US must follow because many of the cities in coastal areas might face the consequences if the US government ignores the rising levels of the sea.

 Works Cited